 We arrived in Philly at 10, picked up the U-Haul, headed to her place and parked somewhat illegally.
 Moving in a city is a beast.
 It took about an hour to move all of her stuff from her apartment to the truck.
 I was a pile of sweat at this point.
 Still no mention of food?
 Exactly.

-We headed to her new place, miraculously found a parking spot about 30 yards from her front door and proceeded to move all of her belongings up 3 flights of stairs.
-I actually love physical labor so while it was brutally exhausting, it was rewarding.
-So here we are, it’s now 2:00 or so, I’ve burned about 500 calories and haven’t put a morsel of food in my mouth.
-It’s lunch time!!
-And here’s where it all goes bad.
+We drove to her new residence, amazingly managed to find a parking space about 30 yards from her front door, and then started carrying all of her goods up three flights of stairs.
+Physical work is something I enjoy doing, so even though it was really draining, it was satisfying.
+So here we are, it’s around 2:00, I’ve burnt 500 calories, and I still haven’t eaten a thing.
+It’s time for lunch!
+And this is where everything goes wrong.

 Maddie is gluten-free (but not celiac) and had a burger the night before from a place called P’unk Burger.
 I did my due diligence, did as much research as I could, found at they have procedures in place and a dedicated fryer.
 We all decided to place a delivery order.